Andreas Scholl

 Frequently Asked Questions

-Some of Andreas Scholl's most popular songs include Nisi Dominus (Psalm 126), R.608: 4.
+Andreas Scholl's most streamed songs include Nisi Dominus (Psalm 126), R.608: 4.
 "Cum dederit" (Andante), Serse, HWV 40, Act I Scene 1: Arioso "Ombra mai fù", O Quam Tristis, Stabat Mater, Stabat Mater, RV 621: I. Stabat Mater dolorosa.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.